muhammetbozkurt/Autoencoder/README.md

 # Autoencoder
-Before started I did share dataset because I am not sure if I am allowed to share it.
+Before started I did not share dataset because I am not sure if I am allowed to share it.
 Because I got dataset from a challenge.

 I planed this repo first part of a series.
 In this paper first we talk about “What is Autoencoders” after that I explain how I build a CNN based autoencoder for sign images and share its results.